wyli/OPT_formating/README.md

 ##### note:
 First make sure NIFTI in on matlab path and the file `load_nii_img.m` should be fixed.

+start from set of annotation names (subset of image names).

 dataset file (Image) path format:

 `[DatasetIndex]/Images/[Type]/[ImageIndex]/[ImageBlockIndex]/*.bmp`